Army personnel to provide security cover for census: CCC

 -

-Army personnel to provide security cover for census: CCCFebruary 09, 2017Print : Islamabad
+Army personnel to provide security cover for census: CCCFebruary 09, 2017Print : National

 “In case of any suspicious information given to enumerators, they will inform their supervisors in order to hold census in a transparent manner.
 The Pakistan Bureau of Statistics (PBS) will count everyone even Afghans if they posses Computerised National Identity Cards (CNIC) because enumerators will not be in a position to differentiate between Pakistanis and Afghan nationals,” Asif Bajwa said while briefing the parliamentary panel here at the Parliament House on Tuesday.